 When it comes to cash flow problems, the following are the biggest factors for contractors:

 - Labor-intensive work

-- Payments made to suppliers or subcontractors before receiving cash payment
+- Payments made to suppliers or subcontractors before receiving a cash payment

 - Cash purchases of fixed assets